 (g) Monitor the progress of the Acquisition Transfer event and recommend conclusion of the Acquisition Transfer event based upon successful completion of required activities.

-(5) Schedule and host all Acquisition Transfer event conference calls as needed throughout the specific Acquisition transfer event.
+(5) Schedule and host all Acquisition Transfer event conference calls as needed throughout the specific Acquisition Transfer event.

 7.11.5 Transmission and/or Distribution Service Provider Electric Service Identifier Transition Roles and Responsibilities